Getting the right grip: Designing soft and sensitive robotic fingers

-Category: Environment Hits: 3To develop a more human-like robotic gripper, it is necessary to provide sensing capabilities to the fingers.
+Category: Environment Hits: 10To develop a more human-like robotic gripper, it is necessary to provide sensing capabilities to the fingers.
 However, conventional sensors compromise the mechanical properties of soft robots.
 Now, scientists have designed a 3D printable soft robotic finger containing a built-in sensor with adjustable stiffness.
 Their work represents a big step toward safer and more dexterous robotic handling, which will extend the applications of robots to fields such as health and elderly care.

 Read more https://www.sciencedaily.com/releases/2020/12/201210112044.htm